download

 An unequal fight, in the running, and as Rubens Barrichello points out:

-"In practice we believe we are fast, then we take steps back during the Grands Prix.
+"In practice, we believe we are fast, then we take steps back during the Grands Prix.
 There's not much to say.
 I still had some little problems with the brakes, but that's not what relegated me to seventh position.
-The direct rivals were too fast for us.
-It now seems certain that all together we have not interpreted the new rules of 2005 at their best.
+Our direct rivals were too fast for us.
+It now seems certain that together we have not interpreted the new rules of 2005 at their best.
 The only positive thing comes from the fact that our morale remains intact.
 We have no intention of giving up and, before thinking about the 2006 car, we will try to solve the problems of the F2005.
 Our goal is to finish the championship with a win".

 However, the season is irreparably scarred, as Jean Todt explains:

 The numbers doom Scuderia Ferrari, at Silverstone as well as at Magny-Cours.
 In the entire weekend, between practice and the race, not a single flicker, a time, a partial with the F2005 in front of the other cars.
 This is a significant sign.
-But what is most impressive - it had already happened in France - are the lap times: the fastest was Kimi Raikkonen driving his McLaren, with a time of 1'20"502.
-To find Michael Schumacher you have to drop to fifth place of this classification, with the German trailing by 1.173 seconds.And the overall balance of the race is even heavier, given that the Finn fell 23 times under the time of 1'22"0, while the World Champion touched these limits only on two occasions, in the very first part of the race.
-This explains why the German ended up finishing sixth, 1 minute 15 seconds behind the winner Juan Pablo Montoya, and was preceded to the line not only by the two McLarens and two Renaults, but also by Jenson Button's BAR.
-It's not easy to find the reasons that led Ferrari to go through the most difficult period of the last six years.
-There was, even for purely statistical reasons, not to be at the top anymore, to win less, to lose the challenge for the titles.
+But what is most impressive - it had already happened in France - are the lap times: the fastest was Kimi Räikkönen driving his McLaren, with a time of 1'20"502.
+To find Michael Schumacher you have to drop to fifth place in this classification, with the German trailing by 1.173 seconds.
+And the overall balance of the race is even heavier, given that the Finn fell 23 times under the time of 1'22"0, while the World Champion touched these limits only on two occasions, in the very first part of the race.
+This explains why the German ended up finishing sixth, 1 minute 15 seconds behind the winner Juan Pablo Montoya and was preceded to the line not only by the two McLarens and two Renaults but also by Jenson Button's BAR.
+It is not easy to find the reasons that led Ferrari to go through the most difficult period of the last six years.
+It was reasonable, even for purely statistical reasons, not to be at the top anymore, to win less, to lose the challenge for the titles.
 But it was almost impossible to foresee such a sudden and traumatic descent in the scale of values.
-Analyzing the details, Ferrari's main problem certainly doesn't lie in the engine, more or less at the level of the most competitive.
-The index should perhaps be focused on the complex frame-aerodynamics-tyres.
-As some may have noticed, Ferrari hasn't talked about tires for over a month now.
+Analysing the details, Ferrari's main problem certainly does not lie in the engine, more or less at the level of the most competitive.
+The index should perhaps be focused on the chassis-aerodynamics-tyres as a whole.
+As some may have noticed, Ferrari has not talked about tyres for over a month now.
 And not because those fitted in recent races are as profitable as those of the competition.
-The tires are probably not yet in tune with the car.
+The tyres are probably not yet in tune with the car.
 This impression is confirmed by a sentence by Rubens Barrichello pronounced after the race:

 "Montoya's victory is largely due to the tyres".